 This attribute specifies how a particular function is called on ARM.
-Both attributes override the '-mlong-calls' (see Section 3.17.2 [ARM Options], page 109) command line switch and #pragma long_calls settings.
-The long_call attribute causes the compiler to always call the function by first loading its address into a register and then using the contents of that register.
+Both attributes override the '-mlong-calls' (see Section 3.17.2 [ARM Options], page 122) command line switch and #pragma long_calls settings.
+The long_call attribute indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
 The short_call attribute always places the offset to the function from the call site into the 'BL' instruction directly.